Hearing aid: Compatibility with telephones

 The best possible rating is M4/T4 meaning that the phone works well in both modes.
 Devices rated below M3 are unsatisfactory for people with hearing aids.

 Computer programs that allow the creation of a hearing aid using a PC, tablet or smartphone are currently gaining in popularity.
 Modern mobile devices have all the necessary components to implement this: hardware (an ordinary microphone and headphones may be used) and a high-performance microprocessor that carries digital sound processing according to a given algorithm.

-Application configuration is carried out by the user himself in accordance with the individual features of his hearing ability.
+Application configuration is carried out by the user themselves in accordance with the individual features of their hearing ability.
 The computational power of modern mobile devices is sufficient to produce the best sound quality.
 This, coupled with software application settings (for example, profile selection according to a sound environment) provides for high comfort and convenience of use.

 In comparison with the digital hearing aid, mobile applications have the following advantages: